A topic from the subject of Quantification in Chemistry.

 Introduction

 Electrochemistry is the branch of chemistry that deals with the relationship between electrical energy and chemical change.
-Electrochemistry is used in a variety of applications, including the quantification of chemical substances.
+It finds extensive use in various applications, including the precise quantification of chemical substances.
+This involves measuring the electrical current generated during electrochemical reactions to determine the concentration of a target analyte.

-• Electrochemical cells consist of two electrodes that are immersed in an electrolyte solution.
+• Electrochemical Cells: These consist of two electrodes (anode and cathode) immersed in an electrolyte solution.
+A potential difference applied between the electrodes drives an electrochemical reaction.

 Applications